-As required by Section 1602 of the Recovery Act, ADFA established compliance and asset management oversight functions to ensure that low-income housing projects comply with Section 42 of the IRC and remain viable during the 15-year compliance period.
+As required by Section 1602 of the Recovery Act, RIH established compliance and asset management oversight functions to ensure that low-income housing projects comply with Section 42 of the IRC and remain viable during the 15-year compliance period.

-Section 1602 of the Recovery Act also required that State housing credit agencies impose conditions and/or restrictions, including recapture requirements, on subawardees to ensure low-income housing projects remain qualified during the 15-year compliance period.
-OFAS further stipulated in its 1602 Program requirements that recapture requirements be included in State credit housing agencies' written subaward agreements.
+Section 1602 also required that State housing credit agencies impose conditions and/or restrictions, including recapture requirements, on subawardees to ensure low-income housing projects remain qualified under Section 42 of the IRC during the

+15-year compliance period.
+OFAS further stipulated in its 1602 Program requirements that recapture provisions be included in State credit housing agencies' written subaward agreements.
 Furthermore, State housing credit agencies were required by OFAS to have procedures in place for monitoring 1602 Program subawardees to identify and correct issues of noncompliance during the compliance period.
-In the event of noncompliance, State housing credit agencies must impose consequences such as possible State program debarment and the recapture of 1602 Program funds, payable to Treasury.
+In the event of noncompliance, State housing credit agencies must take reasonable action to recapture 1602 Program funds, payable to Treasury.9

-In the case of ADFA, the requisite recapture provisions were included in its subaward agreements in the event of subawardee noncompliance.
-ADFA structured its 1602 Program subaward as tax credit exchange funds, subject to recapture in the event a lowincome building does not remain gualified during the 15-year compliance period.
-Projects had completed the first year of the 15year compliance period.
-ADFA performed compliance monitoring in the same manner it does for the State's low-income housing tax credit program.
-That is, in all but one case, ADFA performed timely on-site inspections of project buildings, common areas, grounds, and units for suitability of occupancy and any health and safety hazards.
-ADFA also reviewed project and tenant files for the number of units set aside as low-income housing, the number of occupants, the annual incomes of low-income residents, and rents charged, among other project compliance requirements.
-However, we found that ADFA did not perform a compliance monitoring site visit for Rock Creek by the December 31, 2012 due date.
-According to Section 42 of the IRC, "The Agency must conduct on-site inspections of all buildings in the project by the end of the second calendar year following the year the last building in the project is placed in service...and at least once every three years after that" ADFA officials stated that a timely compliance visit was not performed because the developer did not pay the compliance monitoring fee.
-The on-site visit was subsequently performed in May 2014.
+In the case of RIH, the requisite recapture provisions were included in its subaward agreements in the event of subawardee noncompliance.
+RIH structured its 1602 Program subawards as tax credit exchange funds, subject to recapture in the event a lowincome building does not remain qualified during the 15-year compliance period.
+All six projects had commenced the first year of the 15-year compliance period.
+RIH performs compliance monitoring in the same manner it does for the State's low-income housing tax credit program.
+That is, RIH performed on-site inspections of project buildings, common areas, grounds, and units for suitability of occupancy and any health and safety hazards.
+RIH also reviewed project and tenant files for the number of units set aside as low-income housing, the number of occupants, the annual income certifications within low-income households, and rents charged among other project compliance requirements.
+There were no matters impacting compliance with Section 42 of the IRC at the time of our review.

-Asset management was performed by a third-party contractor who reviewed budget, rent, occupancy and quarterly financial reports to determine fiscal health and long-term viability of low-income housing projects.
-The contractor found no matters impacting the long-term viability of low-income housing projects at the time of our review.
+RIH's policy requires an annual asset management review of each 1602 Program project throughout the 15-year compliance period to ensure its long-term viability.
+Specifically, each project is required to submit to RIH monthly operating reports and annual audited financial statements.
+RIH's asset management procedures included reviews of budget, rent, occupancy, and financial reports to determine fiscal health and long-term viability of low-income housing projects.
+RIH found no matters impacting the long-term viability of low-income housing projects at the time of our review.

-&lt;sup>9 Treasury, "Section 1602 - Payments to States for Low-Income Housing Projects in Lieu of Low-Income Housing Credits for 2009 Recapture Guidance"
+9 Treasury, "Section 1602-Payments to States for Low-Income Housing Projects in Lieu of Low-Income Housing Credits for 2009 Recapture Guidance"

-ADFA's continued compliance monitoring and asset management reviews during the remaining years within the 15-year compliance period should ensure 1602 Program projects maintain qualified lowincome buildings.
+RIH's continued compliance monitoring and asset management reviews should ensure that 1602 Program projects continue to be qualified low-income buildings.